-A series of death penalty reforms took effect in 2001, which are now considered essential to preventing wrongfully sentencing someone to death.
-Nearly three-quarters of people on death row were tried before 2001 and did not benefit from the reforms.
+A series of death penalty reforms began in 2001.
+These laws are now considered essential to preventing wrongfully convictions and death sentences.
+Nearly three-quarters of people on death row today were tried before 2001 and did not benefit from the reforms.

 The new laws include:

 The creation of the N.C.
 Office of Indigent Defense Services, which drastically improved the quality of legal representation that defendants receive